robertodecurnex/spectro/README.md

 ### Scenarios

-* Keep coding while waiting for an algorithm that cover your specs
+* Keep coding while waiting for an algorithm that covers your specs
 * Using **Spectro** just to mock stuff

 ```ruby